 Globally, oyster reefs are in free-fall.
 Disappearing faster than we can restore them, oyster reefs are one of the most threatened habitats on the planet.
 They are also one of the most valuable.
 Oysters create structure favored by many fish and invertebrates.
-They are also great at filtering water, capturing carbon, and breaking wave energy.
+They are also great at filtering water, capturing particles, and breaking wave energy.
 For these reasons and more, oyster reefs are prominent features of several living shoreline projects we are building with the help of the community in Cedar Key.

 Meet the materials

 Oysters cannot move around once they settle in place.
 Young oysters, called spat, are fairly picky about where they land.
 They need to attach to a hard substrate, and their preference is to settle on adult oysters.
 But oysters can also settle and thrive on a range of other materials.
 In Cedar Key, we are using four types materials to form the base of new oyster reefs.
 These are reef balls, oyster castle blocks, shell bags, and reef prisms.
 Read on to learn more about each of these materials and the progress we are seeing on each.

 In mid-June 2020, our team worked with Reef Innovations to place 384 reef balls along Airport Rd. in Cedar Key.
 These are arranged into sixteen reefs and each reef is composed of two rows of twelve reef balls.
 The reef balls are sitting along the -2 ft depth contour, specifically chosen to put the maximum amount of surface in the optimal zone for oysters.
 In just two short months, the oysters have definitely moved in!
 Our team is monitoring the progress of these young oysters using exciting 3D modelling technology.
 Using this, we can track the growth of oysters and increase in complexity over time.